nanoc/nanoc.app/content/docs/guides/using-external-sources.md

 	  end
 	end

 Then we can generate items.
-For every employee, represented by a row from the `employees` table in the database, we create a `Nanoc::Item`:
+For every employee, represented by a row from the `employees` table in the database, we create an item:

 	#!ruby
 	class HRDataSource < ::Nanoc::DataSource